acquia/blt/INSTALL.md

 # BLT installation

+*Please do not clone BLT as a means of using it.
+The only reason to clone BLT is to contribute outside the context of a particular Drupal site.*

 ## System requirements

 You must have the following tools on the command line of your *host operating system*: